If you're searching for inclusive cruises from Orlando, then you're actually looking to find cruises that leave from Port Canaveral.

 Ports of call include Costa Maya, Mexico; Grand Cayman, Cayman Islands; Ocho Rios, Jamaica; and St. Thomas, USVI.

 Royal Caribbean also offers popular inclusive cruises from the Orlando area or Port Canaveral.

 Royal currently has year-round 3-day and 4-day cruises from Orlando to the Bahamas.
 There are also 7-day cruises to the Eastern and Western Caribbean during several months of the year.

-Majesty of the Seas offers 3-day and 4-day cruises to the Bahamas.
+Mariner of the Seas offers 3-day and 4-day cruises to the Bahamas.

 Note: All itineraries listed above are subject to change at anytime, as cruise lines re-position their ships at will.